lazd/lazd.github.io/source/posts/Macinpi - A Raspberry Pi powered Mac Classic.md

 But since the amplifier and fan are powered from 9V, they stay on when the Pi shuts down.
 We'll have to fix this.

 After a little lesson on basic electrical engineering from some new friends on Discord, a schematic is drawn up.
-A [100kΩ resistor](https://amzn.to/3HsvVTa) takes the Pi's 3.3V signal to a [2N3904 NPN transistor](https://amzn.to/3LgUGUW), [flyback diode](https://amzn.to/3oHrRYb), and a 470µF 35V filter capacitor that bring the fan to life when the Pi powers up.
+A [100kΩ resistor](https://amzn.to/3HsvVTa) takes the Pi's 3.3V signal to a [2N3904 NPN transistor](https://amzn.to/3LgUGUW), [1N4007 flyback diode](https://amzn.to/3oHrRYb), and a [470µF 35V filter capacitor](https://amzn.to/3AWPrVr) that bring the fan to life when the Pi powers up.

 <figure>
   <img src="images/macinpi-fan-schematic.jpg" alt="Fan schematic">